Nadhaswaram (TV series): Plot

 Mahesh's and Selvarangam's life take a big toil after Selvarangam nearly gets jailed.
 They come and stay with Gopi's family.
-Pandi, angry at Gopi decides to kill him but injures Maha, who looses her memory.
+Pandi, angry at Gopi decides to kill him but injures Maha, who loses her memory.
 Then at Rameshwaram during a family prayer, Pandi kidnaps and marries Maha.
 Pushpa berates her brothers and breaks ties with them.
 Kamu and Moorthy are married.
 Moorthy's father, Nellaiandavar, wants Gopi to marry Vanitha, his daughter.
 Paramu's marriage is arranged with Moorthy's brother, Ramesh.
 Gopi meets Malar during such a time and the get married without their family’ consent.
 This causes a storm and all the affected families and all chase Gopi and Malar out.
 The only people who support Gopi and Malar are, Chokkalingam, Pushpa, Gopi's grandmother, Rasappa, Malar's mother, Rohini, Ragini, Geetha and Kaja's family.
 Gokul is angry and decides to kill Malar and Gopi but they survive in their honeymoon.
 Gokul then marries Rohini and tortures her.
 Gopi helps Rohini and Jaganathan accepts him and Malar.
 Learning her fault, Meenakshi also accepts Gopi and Malar.
 Maha gains her memories back and hates Pandi.
 She soon falls for him and asks him to go to work.
 Pandi's boss kills him and Gopi is blamed.
-Mayil and Deivanai breaks ties with all and decides to get Paramu married to a rogue, Kumaru, though Paramu still loves Ramesh.
+Mayil and Deivanai breaks ties with all and decides to get Paramu married to a rowdy, Kumaru, though Paramu still loves Ramesh.

 A lot happens but Paramu and Ramesh get married.
 Malar's cousin, Shiva and her uncle Raasu get introduced.
 Shiva marries Rohini but Raasu and Shiva start to target Gopi, whom they hate.
 They murder a woman Nani and blame Gopi.
 These happens in Thiruppur.
 Rohini refuses to believe Malar that Gopi is innocent.
 When she learns the truth, she commits suicide.
 Gopi's lost brother, Sivagnanam is known as Prasadh and lives in Malaysia.
 He befriends Gopi and comes to Pallathur as an engineer.
 Prasadh and Maha later marry.
 Prasadh learns the truth of his birth and starts living with his real family.
 Meenakshi chooses Prasadh over Gopi and Gopi leaves the house.

 Finally, Prasadh learns that Gopi is good and only his friends are traitors.
 He then accepts Ragini and Guhan who got married because of Gopi.
 Also, Ragini's ex-husband Rajesh dies.
 All is well.
 Malar gives birth to a baby boy, and the family finally reunites.